What Should You Not Do During A Hostage Rescue Attempt

 4. Overlooking ExitRoutes and Escape Plans

 Mitigation strategy: Before any entry, conduct a thorough sweep of all possible exits, including secondary doors, windows, and ventilation shafts.
 Assign dedicated personnel to monitor and maintain these routes throughout the operation, and establish pre‑arranged rendezvous points for wounded hostages and team members.
-Continuous reconnaissance—whether visual, auditory, or via remote sensors—should be employed to adapt to evolving conditions and to ensure that a viable escape path remains open until the last hostage is safely out.
+Continuous reconnaissance—whether visual, auditory, or via remote sensors—should be employed to adapt to evolving conditions and to make sure a viable escape path remains open until the last hostage is safely out.

 5. Inadequate Post‑Rescue Medical and Psychological Support